Forced Labor and Informed Compliance

 3. Consult CBP’s website for detailed information on forced labor and what you can do as part of your due diligence in the importing process:

-If you have any questions or require more information, please contact C J’s Compliance Officer, Samya Murray, LCB, CCS at sdmurray@cjinternational.com.
+If you have any questions, feel free to contact C J International’s Compliance Officer: Samya Murray, LCB, CCS (sdmurray@cjinternational.com).

 Our blog posts are for informational purposes only.
 While we use reasonable efforts to furnish accurate information, C J is not liable or responsible for the accuracy or reliability of any information contained herein.